euzu/m3u-filter/README.md

 Each input has the following attributes:

+- `name` is optional, if set it must be unique, should be set for the webui
 - `type` is optional, default is `m3u`.
 Valid values are `m3u` and `xtream`
 - `enabled` is optional, default is true, if you disable the processing is skipped
 - `persist` is optional, you can skip or leave it blank to avoid persisting the input file.
 The `{}` in the filename is filled with the current timestamp.